 - Vitamin C: aka ascorbic acid, in very minute quantities is actually good for cleansing hair and you will find it in shampoos.
 However, crushing large quantities of vitamin c, mixing it with dandruff shampoo or anything else, and applying it to your hair can result in a chemical reaction that can burn your scalp.
 It can also discolor your hair, cause damage and breakage down to the root.

 - Baking soda: using it alone; if you already have dry hair, it will strip your hair of it’s natural oils and cause your hair to become drier.
 It can also irritate your scalp as it pulls the oil rich natural layer of protection from the skin.
 If you do choose to use baking soda dilute it with gentle shampoo or conditioner and follow with conditioning.
 Do not mix baking soda with peroxide or vitamin c (the pills, ascorbic acid or citrus juices)…you will create a corrosive acid.

-Household tip: Use it for the lime buildup on your faucet but don’t put it on your hair.§
+Household tip: Use a mix like this, for the lime buildup on your faucet, but don’t put it on your hair.§

-- Neutrogena Clarifying Shampoo: This shampoo is extremely high in harsh detergents, they work very well on their own.
+- Strong Clarifying Shampoos: These shampoos are usually extremely high in harsh detergents, they work very well on their own.
 Therefore mixing it with peroxide, baking soda, or vitamin c is a recipe for potentially severe damage.
-Using it alone is great for extra strength clarifying, follow with conditioner as it is extremely drying.
+Using them alone is great for extra strength clarifying, follow with conditioner as it is extremely drying.

 Remember not all yellowing can be removed; sometimes, you will just have to grow it off.
 In the meantime, you can protect your new growth.